 Words and photos by Andrew Potocnik

-Some years ago I decided to make a piece for the ‘miniatures’ section of the annual Australian Woodturning Exhibition.
+Some years ago I decided to make a piece for the ‘miniatures’ section of a competition.
 I delved into my stash of ‘special’ little bits.
 And believe me, with a collection that dates a long way back, there was a good chance some of those treasures would fit within the 50mm cubed category restrictions.
 They’re all too good to throw away; some have special grain, colour or sentimental value.
 I’m willing to bet I’m not the only one with a collection like this.
 I planned to make a small hollow form topped with a simple lid with a curved handle.

 A piece of northern needlewood (Hakea leucoptera), crimson red in colour with prominent medullary rays caught my eye.
 Apart from colour, its flecked side grain could add interest to a turned form.
 Beware though, attractive timber can enhance the things you make, but it can’t cover poor form, especially on small pieces where mistakes are magnified rather than hidden.